Sperges/osr-helper/README.md

 - [Tables](#tables)
 - [Flowers](#flowers)

 The OSR Helper is a set of tools and utilities to assist in running tabletop RPGs.

-Each of the following sections details a command of the OSR Helper app.
+## TODO

+- Fix cylical tables
+- Trim table names

 # Dice
 The dice command rolls dice based on an expression.